 It is hereby found, after consideration of the FEIR and evidence in the record, that each of the specific overriding economic, legal, social, technological benefits of the Project, as set out below, independently and collectively outweighs the significant and unavoidable impacts and is an overriding consideration warranting approval of the Project.
-The following statement identifies the specific reasons why, the benefits of the Project, if approved, outweigh its unavoidable significant effects.
+The following statement identifies the specific reasons why the benefits of the Project, if approved, outweigh its unavoidable significant effects on the environment.
 Any one of these reasons is sufficient to justify approval of the Project.
 Thus, even if a court were to conclude that not every reason is supported by substantial evidence, the City would be able to stand by a determination that each individual reason is sufficient.
-The substantial evidence supporting the various benefits can be found in the preceding findings, which are incorporated by reference into this Exhibit B, and in the documents found in the Record of Proceedings as defined in the CEQA Findings of Fact.
+The substantial evidence supporting the various benefits can be found in the Findings of Fact set forth in Exhibit A, which are incorporated by reference into this Exhibit B, and in the documents found in the Record of Proceedings as defined in the CEQA Findings of Fact.